 Symptoms of Oral Melanoma

-- If the tumor is towards the front of the mouth, you might see it
+• If the tumor is toward the front of the mouth, you might see it

 How Oral Melanoma is Diagnosed

-Many dogs are diagnosed after a teeth cleaning, because veterinarians can see the entire mouth during that procedure.
+Many dogs are diagnosed after teeth cleaning because veterinarians can see the entire mouth during that procedure.
 They will often take a sample of a suspicious area to send out for biopsy.

-A biopsy is the preferred method of diagnosis since melanomas can mimic many other tumor types, and special stains and a pathologist’s opinion is often required.
+A biopsy is the preferred method of diagnosis since melanomas can mimic many other tumor types, and special stains and a pathologist’s opinion are often required.

-Your veterinarian may also take a small sample of the tumor via a fine needle aspirate, although this may not provide enough information for a definitive diagnosis.
+Your veterinarian may also take a small tumor sample via a fine needle aspirate, although this may not provide enough information for a definitive diagnosis.

-It is important that any oral mass is biopsied because you cannot tell which oral masses are malignant just by looking at them.3
+Any oral mass must be biopsied because you cannot tell which oral masses are malignant just by looking at them.3

 Staging for oral melanoma may involve:1,3,6,7

-Swollen lymph nodes are always alarming, but it does not necessarily mean that oral melanoma has spread.
-That is why lymph nodes should be aspirated or biopsiedto determine if the cancer has spread.7
+Swollen lymph nodes are always alarming, but it does not necessarily mean oral melanoma has spread.
+That is why lymph nodes should be aspirated or biopsied, to determine if the cancer has spread.7

-To look for local invasion, a CT scan is also recommended to evaluate how aggressive the tumor is in the mouth and nearby areas.
+A CT scan is also recommended to evaluate how aggressive the tumor is in the mouth and nearby areas to look for local invasion.

 Based on these test results, your veterinarian will give you the stage of your dog’s oral melanoma:1,3,6